JMDKC/personal-site-hugo/content/writing/2024-02-19-you-need-a-raci.md

 - **Consulted** means “who provides information and support for geting the thing done?”
 - **Informed** means “who is kept up to date with progress on getting the thing done”

-Generally, who’s who on the RACI is documented, sometimes in a spreadsheet, and is created, updated and referred to by people working on a project, throughout the lifecycle of that project.
+Generally, who’s who on the RACI is documented, sometimes in a spreadsheet, sometimes in a page on the team Wiki, sometimes (god forbid) in a one-off email.
+Once created, it ought to be updated and referred to by people working on a project, throughout the lifecycle of that project.

 ## Where a RACI fits in a project

-One big knock techy people have on the RACI is it's a tool used by traditional project management, aka people who _just don’t understand_ how things work, with a body of knowledge that’s belonged in the bin since we started getting dial-up modems at home.
+One big knock many people have on the RACI is it's a tool used by traditional project management, aka people who _just don’t understand_ how things work, with a body of knowledge that’s belonged in the bin since we started getting dial-up modems at home.

-They’re definitely an old-school tool, as I found out when I recently studied for ([and passed, hooray](https://josephclift.com/media/josephclift_PRINCE2_practitioner_certificate.pdf)!) my PRINCE2.
+It's definitely an old-school tool, as I found out when I recently studied for ([and passed, hooray](https://josephclift.com/media/josephclift_PRINCE2_practitioner_certificate.pdf)!) my PRINCE2.
 This is the _ne plus ultra_ of traditional project management frameworks, in the UK at least.
 And RACIs are absolutely part of PRINCE2.

 ![PRINCE2's project ecosystem](/media/you-need-a-raci-1.jpg)

 One thing that PRINCE2 makes - admirably! - clear is that projects are taken on in very complex environments.
 Every dot in that image above, taken direct from the PRINCE2 book, represents a person or a group, with different connections to each other.
 People work within the project, within the parts of the organisation untouched by the project - and sometimes both.
-The constellations of connections are too complicated for anyone to keep in their head: which leads to problems when you try to do something like deliver a complex project.
+The constellations of connections are too complicated for anyone to keep in their head: which leads to problems when you try to do something complicated... like actually deliver the project.

-PRINCE2 tackles this complexity by teaching that projects should be managed in _stages_, according to an overarching communication plan of who should be told what, and when.
+PRINCE2 tackles this complexity by teaching that projects should be managed in _stages_.
 These stages, from starting a project to closing a project, are the columns in the graphic below.

 Meanwhile, people who are working on the project work at different levels of a hierarchy: directing (the executive and project board who authorise big decisions), managing (the project manager and their team), and delivering (the worker bees actually building the things required to get the project done).
 Those are the rows on the graphic below.